He may not be a household name, but Jack Silcock was one of United’s most loyal and dependable players for 15 years between the wars.

 For most men of his generation, football was rare as a first-class profession and Wigan-born Jack began his working life as a miner at Aspull Colliery.

-His talents were spotted with local outfit Aspull juniors, and he signed for the Lancashire combination club, Atherton.
+His talents were recognised by local outfit Aspull juniors, and he signed for the Lancashire combination club, Atherton.

 In 1916 United manager John Robson spotted Silcock, still just 18, on a scouting trip.
 He signed amateur forms in April that year and turned professional the following year.